huggingface/optimum-benchmark/README.md

 ## CI Status 🚦

-Optimum-Benchmark is continuously and intensively tested on a variety of devices, backends, benchmarks and launchers to ensure its stability with over 300 tests running on every PR (you can request more tests if you want to).
+Optimum-Benchmark is continuously and intensively tested on a variety of devices, backends, scenarios and launchers to ensure its stability with over 300 tests running on every PR (you can request more tests if you want to).

 ### API 📈